Transistor Radios Around the World

 RCA's first transistor radio (possibly second?), released in October 1955 at about the same time as the 7BT-10K lunchbox radio.

-Like many radio manufacturers, RCA produced several prototypes before releasing its first commercial transistor radio: the 1952 prototype, a radio which found its way onto eBay several years ago and sold for massive bucks, and apparently also a 1953 prototype, as reported in a December 15, 1953 article in the New York Times.
+Like many radio manufacturers, RCA produced several prototypes before releasing its first commercial transistor radio, including a 1952 prototype which found its way onto eBay some years ago and sold for massive bucks ($5,000, I think?), and apparently also a 1953 prototype, as reported in a December 15, 1953 article in the New York Times (see image below).
+So RCA was making transistor radio prototypes well before Regency introduced the TR-1 in 1954 -- were there Regency prototypes as well?

 1955 RCA 7BT-9J